 Guru Yoga: The disciplined practice of mixing one’s mind with the mind of the teacher.

 His Holiness Dudjom Rinpoche: One of Tibet’s most outstanding meditation masters, poets and scholars (1904-1987) who was recognized as an incarnation of Tertön Dudjom Lingpa.
 His Holiness wrote the complete history of the Nyingma lineage, and was the first appointed head of the Nyingma lineage in the 20th century.
 He was instrumental in establishing the Nyingma School of Vajrayana Buddhism in the West.

-His Holiness Karma Kuchen (Karma Tashi – Karma Gyurmed – Karma Tegchog Nyingpo): (1970- ): The extraordinary twelfth throne holder of the Palyul lineage in the Nyingma School of Vajrayana Buddhism.
+His Holiness Karma Kuchen (Karma Tashi – Karma Gyurmed – Karma Tegchog Nyingpo): (1970- ): The extraordinary twelfth, and current, throne holder of the Palyul lineage in the Nyingma School of Vajrayana Buddhism.
 His Holiness is the fifth incarnation of Karma Kuchen Rinpoche.